AlessandroCaula/restart-raycast/README.md

 4. After that, the command **Restart Raycast** will appear in Raycast.
 Run it whenever Raycast starts consuming too much RAM.

+## Platform Support

+- **macOS**: Uses AppleScript for a clean restart
+- **Windows**: Uses PowerShell to kill and relaunch Raycast

 ### Notes

-- Works on macOS only.

-- The restart uses Raycast’s normal quit flow.
-It doesn’t force-quit anything.
+- The restart uses Raycast's normal quit flow on macOS.
+On Windows, it force-quits the process.

+- Windows users: The extension tries common installation paths.
+If it can't find Raycast, you'll need to restart manually.

 ------------------------